themandalore/Photocoin/README.md

 #### General

-There are four contracts that have inherit relationships leading to the CP Token
+There are four contracts that have inherit relationships leading to the PC Token

 SafeMath -> ERC721 -> PhotoBase -> PhotoCore